Kristijan10048/PlDoc/pldoc/trunk/src/site/resources/readme.txt

 	KNOWN PROBLEMS AND LIMITATIONS

-* Currently, only package specs can be processed.
+* Currently, package specs, triggers, standalone function/procedures and types can be processed.
-  You should not have package bodies, standalone function/procedures or types in the input files.
+  ALthough package and object type bodies are parsed, little or no processing is performed within them.
+  In order to minimise the possibility of parsing problems in one module affecting another, we recommend storing each module in its own input files.
-* PLDoc mostly conforms to PL/SQL 9.0.1 specification.
+* PLDoc mostly conforms to PL/SQL 9.0.1 specifications and recent changes have increased support for new 10G and 11G.
 * PLDoc tries to read and understand informal comments like (--...) and (/*...*/) in those places where documentation comments are expected.
   But for the best results, use formal comments (/**...*/).